-Marie is the executive director of the Friends of the Rouge whose mission is to restore, protect and enhance the Rouge watershed through education, collaboration and stewardship.
-Prior to her appointment, she served as executive director of the Oak Creek Watershed Council in Sedona, Arizona.
+Marie serves as the executive director of the Friends of the Rouge whose mission is to restore, protect and enhance the Rouge watershed through education, collaboration and stewardship.

-She holds a Master’s degree in Sustainable Communities from Northern Arizona University and an Executive Certificate in Transformational Nonprofit Leadership from the University of Notre Dame.
+Rounding out Marie’s experience are a Bachelor’s degree in English from Aquinas College and a Master’s degree in Sustainability studies from Northern Arizona University, as well as an Executive Certificate in Transformational Nonprofit Leadership from the University of Notre Dame.

 When Marie isn’t working, you will find her enjoying a walk in the woods along the Rouge with her husband and two young children, practicing yoga and enthusiastically pulling weeds in her gardens.